-Don’t assume your virtual event goals are the same as your live event goals were, even if you are looking to convert an existing conference!
+Don’t assume your virtual event goals will be the same as your live event goals were, even if you are looking to convert an existing conference!
 The best virtual events are created with the digital experience in mind.

 Once you have defined your goals, determine which metrics you will use to measure success.
-Again, these might be different in the digital space than they would be for a physical event.
+Again, these might be different than the ones you used for your physical events.
 One of the terrific benefits of virtual events is the ability to measure just about anything a user does—so don’t be afraid to think outside the box.

 Common virtual event metrics include:

 Target number of sessions viewed during the event

 Target number of sessions viewed post- event